groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.exception/filenotfoundexception/_index.md

 ---
 title: FileNotFoundException
 second_title: GroupDocs.Viewer for Java API Reference
-description: Represents the the exception that throws when file or directory was not found.
+description: This exception is thrown when a file or directory is not found.
 type: docs
 weight: 11
 url: /java/com.groupdocs.viewer.exception/filenotfoundexception/